 The IPA Extensions block contains primarily the unique symbols of the International Phonetic Alphabet, which is a standard system for indicating specific speech sounds.
 The IPA was first introduced in 1886 and has undergone occasional revisions of content and usage since that time.
-The Unicode Standard covers all single symbols and all diacritics in the last published IPA revision (1999) as well as a few symbols in former IPA usage that are no longer currently sanctioned.
+The Unicode Standard covers all single symbols and all diacritics in the IPA revision of 1999, as well as a few symbols in former IPA usage that are no longer currently sanctioned.
 A few symbols have been added to this block that are part of the transcriptional practices of Sinologists, Americanists, and other linguists.
 Some of these practices have usages independent of the IPA and may use characters from other Latin blocks rather than IPA forms.
-Note also that a few nonstandard or obsolete phonetic symbols are encoded in the Latin Extended-B block.
+Other late additions to IPA, as well as a number of nonstandard or obsolete phonetic symbols are located in the Latin Extended-B or Latin Extended-C blocks.

 An essential feature of IPA is the use of combining diacritical marks.
-IPA diacritical mark characters are coded in the Combining Diacritical Marks block, U+0300..U+036F.
+IPA diacritical mark characters are coded in the Combining Diacritical Marks block, U+0300...U+036F.
 In IPA, diacritical marks can be freely applied to base form letters to indicate the fine degrees of phonetic differentiation required for precise recording of different languages.

 Standards.
-The International Phonetic Association standard considers IPA to be a separate alphabet, so it includes the entire Latin lowercase alphabet a-z, a number of extended Latin letters such as U+0153 \times LATIN SMALL LIGATURE OE, and a few Greek letters and other symbols as separate and distinct characters.
+The International Phonetic Association standard considers IPA to be a separate alphabet, so it includes the entire Latin lowercase alphabet a-z, a number of extended Latin letters such as U+0153 œ LATIN SMALL LIGATURE OE, and a few Greek letters and other symbols as separate and distinct characters.
 In contrast, the Unicode Standard does not duplicate either the Latin lowercase letters a-z or other Latin or Greek letters in encoding IPA.
 Unlike other character standards referenced by the Unicode Standard, IPA constitutes an extended alphabet and phonetic transcriptional standard, rather than a character encoding standard.

 Unifications.
-The IPA characters are unified as much as possible with other letters, albeit not with nonletter symbols such as $U+222B\int$ INTEGRAL.
+The IPA characters are unified as much as possible with other letters, albeit not with nonletter symbols such as U+222B \int INTEGRAL.
 The IPA characters have also been adopted into the Latin-based alphabets of many written languages, such as some used in Africa.
 It is futile to attempt to distinguish a transcription from an actual alphabet in such cases.
 Therefore, many IPA characters are found outside the IPA Extensions block.
 IPA characters that are not found in the IPA Extensions block are listed as cross references at the beginning of the character names list for this block.

 IPA Alternates.
-In a few cases IPA practice has, over time, produced alternate forms, such as U+0269 LATIN SMALL LETTER IOTA "t" versus U+026A LATIN LETTER SMALL CAPITAL I "I." The Unicode Standard provides separate encodings for the two forms because they are used in a meaningfully distinct fashion.
+In a few cases IPA practice has, over time, produced alternate forms, such as U+0269 "l"LATIN SMALL LETTER IOTA VERSUS U+026A "I"LATIN LETTER SMALL CAPITAL I. The Unicode Standard provides separate encodings for the two forms because they are used in a meaningfully distinct fashion.